mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ```

 Note the special identifier _Test_ after the last % symbol.
 Adding `Test` informs SBT that this library is needed only for the test cases and accessible under _src/test/scala_ directory.
 Whenever we make the packaged application from our project, these libraries are not added to the package as they are not needed at the application run time.
 Instead of the identifier _Test_, we can also use the string `"test"` (wrapped in double quotes).
-However, this practice is discouraged as it doesnt provide typesafety.
+However, this practice is discouraged as it doesn't provide type safety.

 Now that we added the dependency, we can add a test file as:
 ```